Now live for ALDO Shoes UK

 Go to the Google Play Console, sign in with the Google account you want to own the app, and register as a developer.
 Google charges a one-time registration fee to open a developer account; the exact amount is set by Google, so confirm it as you register.
 Choose an organization account if you are publishing as a business.
 (Source: Google Play Console.)

 Both stores require every app to be cryptographically signed.
-You do not generate, upload or manage those signing certificates yourself.
+You do not generate or manage those signing certificates yourself.
 Vunda builds your app with Expo's build service (EAS), which creates and stores the iOS distribution certificate and Android keystore for you.
-(Source: Expo - EAS Build setup.)
+(Source: Expo - app credentials.)

 After your accounts are ready

-With both accounts created, you can build and publish from the Publish page in Vunda.
+With your accounts, app records and credentials in place, you can build and publish from the Publish page in Vunda.
 When your build is finished, Vunda uploads it to your accounts and tells you it is your turn: Your build is ready.
-Submit it in your store accounts to go live.
+Submit it in each store, then record each store separately here.
+These are merchant-reported updates, not store verification.
+We upload the build, but the actual store submission is yours to make, because the accounts are yours.
+The full publish-and-submit flow is in Publish your app to the App Store and Google Play.